sharetribe/flex-docs/src/docs/introduction/introducing-template/index.md

 ## Listings

 The heart of the Sharetribe Web Template marketplace are listings.
-Listings represent what is offered on a Flex marketplace, whether it is a product, a job, a service, rental or something else.
+Listings represent what is offered on a Sharetribe marketplace, whether it is a product, a job, a service, rental or something else.

 A few configurations make it easy to set what your listings are about.
 By default, Biketribe registered users can create any number of